github-xiaogang/DHLayout/README.md

         + DHVerticalLayoutManager

 # Usage:

-    It was designed to be work with Xib (of course you can use it in Code) , you can set all the property in <User Defined Runtime Attributes> section you can learn more in the Demo
+* It was designed to be work with Xib (of course you can use it in Code) , you can set all the property in <User Defined Runtime Attributes> section, and you can learn more in the Demo.